opeakinfenwa/Electronic-Learning/Readme.md

 ## Architecture Overview

-The system is composed of decoupled modules reflecting domain-driven design principles:
+The system is organized into clearly defined modules that ensure maintainability, scalability, and ease of development:

 * **User Module** – Manages user accounts, roles, and profiles.
 * **Auth Module** – Provides both local and Google OAuth-based authentication.